 “Zalmoxis, master of the underworld and eternal life, I call upon your powers, come to this place, come to this place”

-At which point a great wind stirred, the waters first raged even more violently as if reluctant to heed the command, but then slowed & indeed, as promised, formed 2 high walls, one either side of Lucian.
-He turned to the north, cupped his hands, dug into the wall, & took some water & drank.
+At which point a great wind stirred, the waters first raged even more violently as if reluctant to heed the command, but then slowed and indeed, as promised, formed 2 high walls, one either side of Lucian.
+He turned to the north, cupped his hands, dug into the wall, and took some water and drank.
 He then repeated this on the south wall.
 At which point, he repeated the phrase

 “Zalmoxis, master of the underworld and eternal life, I call upon your powers, come to this place, come to this place’

 Suddenly, Lucian felt a hugely powerful force rip through him, compressing him, almost crushing him.
 His skin was shrinking all over his body.
-He looked down at his hands & legs, & realised he had indeed, become a small boy.
+He looked down at his hands and legs and realised he had indeed, become a small boy.
 The walls of water began to collapse, so Lucian jumped to safety just in time.
-At which point, the winds subsided, & the river returned to its fast, aggressive self.
+At which point, the winds subsided, and the river returned to its fast, aggressive self.

-Bartolomeu reappeared, also much younger, & took young master Lucian by the hand, & they set out for home, camping nearby to get some sleep, then returning to Pitesti the next day.
-They returned to the Lucians house, & sure enough, found Lusu sound asleep in bed.
-Without pause, Lucian placed the gold nuggets in his father’s pockets, & ran out of the house to the local police station, to report his father for suspected theft.
+Bartolomeu reappeared, also much younger, and took young master Lucian by the hand, and they set out for home, camping nearby to get some sleep, then returning to Pitesti the next day.
+They returned to the Lucians house, and sure enough, found Lusu sound asleep in bed.
+Without pause, Lucian placed the gold nuggets in his father’s pockets, and ran out of the house to the local police station, to report his father for suspected theft.
 The police officer took Lucian home, believing the story to be fantasy, but on waking Lusu, he asked him to empty his trouser pockets.
 To his amazement, sure enough, there was the gold.
-Lusu, completely shocked & lost for words, offered only puzzling explanations.
+Lusu, completely shocked and lost for words, offered only puzzling explanations.
 At which point, the policeman took Lusu into custody.
-He made contact with the Mine owners, & reported the matter to them.
-They requested the return of the items & instantly dismissed Lusu from his job.
+He made contact with the Mine owners and reported the matter to them.
+They requested the return of the items and instantly dismissed Lusu from his job.
 Lusu for his crime was held in custody for one month.
-The whole town spoke of his crimes & at first disowned him.
-But on his release, Lucian decided to tell the police that he, in fact, found the nuggets in the fields around the castle & had blamed it on his father so he would lose his job & be able to stay home more often with the family.
-Charges were eventually dropped but Lusu’s employers did not believe the story & refused to rehire him.
-His mother & father punished Lucian greatly for his deed & he promised to never repeat his behaviour.
+The whole town spoke of his crimes and at first disowned him.
+But on his release, Lucian decided to tell the police that he, in fact, found the nuggets in the fields around the castle and had blamed it on his father so he would lose his job and be able to stay home more often with the family.
+Charges were eventually dropped but Lusu’s employers did not believe the story and refused to rehire him.
+His mother and father punished Lucian greatly for his deed and he promised to never repeat his behaviour.

-Lusu & Mariela led a happy & fulfilling life together into old age, & Lucian became a leading national expert in ancient history, but he never repeated the true story.
+Lusu and Mariela led a happy and fulfilling life together into old age, and Lucian became a leading national expert in ancient history, but he never repeated the true story.

 What parallels do you draw from this? what lessons?
 Please comment below, and please share the story on Facebook if you liked it.